Skip to main content

 • Management issues

-These factors and more increase the negativity in one area without increasing any positivity.
-Any elements of our work or home life can negatively impact our lives and tip the scales toward a work–life imbalance.
+These factors and others add negativity in one area without adding any positivity elsewhere.
+Any element of work or home life can tip the scales toward imbalance.

 How to improve work–life balance

-Achieving a work–life balance can lower the risk of burnout.
-It can give you a wonderful sense of well-being that calms you, boosts your mood, and gives you better sleep habits and a greater appreciation of your job and your life.
+Achieving a work–life balance lowers the risk of .
+It can give you a sense of that calms you, boosts your mood, and supports better sleep habits and a greater appreciation of your job and your life.

 Accept there is no perfect work–life balance

-When you think about a perfect work–life balance, you’re probably thinking of an easy-going, productive work day without stress or worries, then leaving early to be at home with the people you love, doing everything you'd like to do.
+When you picture a perfect work–life balance, you’re probably imagining an easy-going, productive work day without stress, then leaving early to be home with the people you love, doing everything you’d like to do.

 Boss in Heels’ founder, Heather Monahan, says you should “remain fluid and constantly assess” so that you “allow yourself to remain open to redirecting and assessing your needs on any day.”